Quantifying the Climate Risk of Generative AI: Region-Aware Carbon Accounting with G-TRACE and the AI Sustainability Pyramid: Introduction

 \section{Introduction}

 Generative Artificial Intelligence (GenAI) denotes transformer-based systems that process and generate multiple modalities (text, images, audio, video, and music) with human-like quality and creativity.
 GenAI has evolved rapidly from prototypes into widely deployed production tools.
 Across design, marketing, journalism, and entertainment, organizations adopt GenAI at scale; marketing and sales adoption more than doubles from 2023 to 2024~\citep{mckinsey2024state,mckinsey2023economic,karvonen2025marketing}.
-Prompt-based interaction lowers entry barriers, enabling non-experts to direct complex models through natural language.
+Prompt-based interfaces reduce technical barriers and allow non-experts to control complex models using natural language prompts.

-Pivotal to this evolution are Large Language Models (LLMs) such as GPT-4~\citep{achiam2023gpt}, LLaMA~\citep{touvron2023llama}, Claude~\citep{bai2022constitutional}, Gemini~\citep{comanici2025gemini}, \DS~\citep{liu2024deepseek}, and Grok~\citep{xai2024grok,de2025grok}.
+Pivotal to this evolution are Large Language Models (LLMs) such as GPT-4~\citep{achiam2023gpt}, LLaMA~\citep{touvron2023llama}, Claude~\citep{bai2022constitutional}, Gemini~\citep{comanici2025gemini}, $DS$~\citep{liu2024deepseek}, and Grok~\citep{xai2024grok,de2025grok}.
 These systems interpret textual and voice prompts to generate content aligned with user intent.
 Furthermore, Vision Language Models (VLM), diffusion models DALL\mbox{·}E~\citep{marcus2022very}, Stable Diffusion~\citep{rombach2022high}, and Grok-Imagine~\citep{xai2024grok,de2025grok} are transforming visual content creation.
 Meanwhile, other emerging multimodal stacks are extending their capabilities toward text-to-video and voice-to-video generation.
 This expansion elevates computational and environmental concerns. ~\citet{vanderbauwhede2024estimating} estimates that a single ChatGPT query consumes roughly $60\times$ the energy of a standard web search; as usage scales, associated \COtwo emissions grow correspondingly~\citep{jiang2024revisit,arxiv2025optimizing,mit2025sustainability,gao2025environmental}.

 Figure~\ref{fig1} presents GenAI capabilities across five domains: (i) Multimodal, (ii) Video, (iii) Audio, (iv) Image, and (v) Text.
 Each domain exhibits distinct computational drivers (token length for text, resolution and diffusion steps for image, frames-per-second and duration for video) and therefore distinct energy and per-inference \COtwo profiles.
 Energy consumption of GenAI models scales with architecture and parameter count~\citep{tripp2024measuring,delrey2023energy,aquino2025towards}.
 We use this task–modality mapping as an analytical structure for cross-modal comparisons and for isolating energy-intensive operations that demand targeted mitigation.